Reading time: 9 min.

 And they’re not the only ones.
 Regular people have been increasingly choosing hair restoration surgery as well, because unlike medication, hair transplants are permanent.
 That makes them a good investment in your appearance for years to come.

-Since advancements in technology have made surgical hair restoration more effective, safer and more affordable, it has never been so easy to get a natural looking hair transplant.
+Since advancements in technology have made surgical hair restoration more effective, safer and more affordable, it has never been so easy to get a natural-looking hair transplant.
 And since FUE surgery leaves almost no scarring, you can now get a hair transplant without anyone knowing.
 The hair restoration surgery success rates of the Wimpole Clinic is 97-100% and the before and after hair transplant results speak for themselves.

-So book a consultation now with one of our world-class surgeons and find out whether you would make a good candidate for a hair restoration procedure that might put an end to all your hair loss problems.
+So book a consultation now with one of our world-class surgeons and find out whether you would make a good candidate for a hair restoration procedure that might put an end to all your own hair loss problems.

 Prince Harry’s Hair Transplant – Everything You Need To Know, Wimpole Clinic